drryjoh/chemgen/tutorial/01_mechanism_creation/README.md

 chemgen.py simple_mech . --compile
 ```

-Generates source code and compile with a hard coded command.
-Eventually these hard coded commands will be replaced with generating cmake on the fly and compiling.
 If your machine has specific compilation setting the `cmake` approach is probably best.

 ## Run Larger Mechanism